Programmer’s Guide

 Writing Tests

-Jobs can be created and run entirely in-memory, without being persisted.
-This is useful for tests, as well as for trying out jobs in a console.
-In production this technique can also be used to run a new job in a console for diagnostic purposes without it being picked up by active workers.
+Jobs can be created and run entirely in memory, without being persisted.
+This is useful for tests, for trying out jobs in a console, and even, in production, for running a diagnostic job in a console without active workers picking it up.

 class ReportJob < RocketJob::Job